 27. Rock pooling

 After playing in the sea, why not explore the treasures it leaves behind on the shore.
 It’s called rock pooling.
-On the beach, there’s usually large groups of rocks which the sea washes over when the tide comes in.
+On the beach, there are usually large groups of rocks that the sea washes over when the tide comes in.
 When the tides go out, it leaves puddles and pools amongst the rocks filled with the wonders of the sea.
 It’s so much to climb about the rocks as a family to see what treasures you can find.
 Get yourself a small fishing net and a bucket to get a good look at your findings, but always return them!
 Do your part in preserving the beach.
 The best time to go rock pooling on a day when it’s dry and calm.
 This will keep the surface of a rock pool still, so it’s easier to see what’s below the water.
 Watch out for slipping surfaces and loose rocks, however.
 You don’t want anyone falling over!

 28. Plant flowers

 Gardening is a hobby that can last a lifetime and one that is the perfect experience to share as a family.
 You and your family can create floral masterpieces in your back garden and enjoy seeing what you’ve planted together grow into something beautiful.
 There is also sound much pleasure of caring for another living thing and helping it to thrive.
-So, get own your green thumbs and get your family outside to learn a fun, skilful and fulfilling past time.
+So, get own your green thumbs and get your family outside to learn fun, skillful, and fulfilling past time.